 Mail: If you order at least one week before the concert you have the option to receive tickets by mail.

-Please note that the Spokane Symphony and the Martin Woldson Theater at the Fox are the ONLY authorized sellers of Spokane Symphony.
+Please note that the Spokane Symphony and The Fox Theater are the ONLY authorized sellers of Spokane Symphony.
 Tickets obtained via other sources are done so at the buyers own risk.
 For more information click here.

 THINGS TO WATCH OUT FOR:

-When you’re buying tickets online, make sure you’re on the official websites of Spokane Symphony (SpokaneSymphony.org).
+When you’re buying tickets online, make sure you’re on the official websites of Spokane Symphony (SpokaneSymphony.org or foxtheaterspokane.org).
 Some sites may seem to be official but are actually ticket resellers.